r-dube/pickingflowers/tibet.md

 # Infiltrating the Tibetan Diaspora
-After the Chinese invasion of Tibet in the 1950s, may Tibetans left Tibet for a life of exile in India and other countries.
+After the Chinese invasion of Tibet in the 1950s, many Tibetans left Tibet for a life of exile in India and other countries.
 Ever since, fearing that the Tibetans would someday muster enough of an organization to demand their country back, China has infiltrated Tibetan organizations.
-Since the 2000s this infiltration has extended online.
+Since the 2000s, this infiltration has extended online.
-An analysis of China's efforts shows that China's infiltration of Tibetan organizations, both online and in-person, is well resourced, persistent and agile.
+An analysis of China's efforts shows that China's infiltration of Tibetan organizations, both online and in-person, is well resourced, persistent, and agile.
-In contrast, and for obvious reasons, Tibetan counter measures are incomplete and unable to fend-off the Chinese.
+In contrast, and for obvious reasons, Tibetan countermeasures are incomplete and unable to fend off the Chinese.

 ## Cyber attacks against Tibetans
 That China monitors communications into and out of Tibet is well known.
 After all, all current communication into Tibet transits through infrastructure controlled by the Chinese.
-However, multiple studies from non-profits and commercial information security companies show China's stiffling presence in the online lives of Tibetan organizations and activists outside of China.
+However, multiple studies from non-profits and commercial information security companies show China's stifling presence in the online lives of Tibetan organizations and activists outside of China.

 ### Tibetan communication transcripts
-\[TCL0\] documents China's logging and monitoring of Skype messages in and and out China and territories currently under Chinese control such as Tibet.
+\[TCL0\] documents China's logging and monitoring of Skype messages in and out of China and territories currently under Chinese control, such as Tibet.
-These logs were likely used to arrest a Tibetan woman (circa 2008) who worked in Dharmasala (India), and was returning to her village in Tibet.
+These logs were likely used to arrest a Tibetan woman (circa 2008) who worked in Dharmasala (India) and returned to her Tibet village.
-The woman was confronted by Chinese officials at Tibet's Nepal border with transcripts of her communication during the time that she away in Dharmasala.
+The woman was confronted by Chinese officials at Tibet's Nepal border with transcripts of her communication while she was away in Dharmasala.
-The Chinese officials claimed that that the transcripts demonstrated that the woman was politically active - sufficient for an arrest in Chinese controlled Tibet \[TCL1\], \[O8\], \[O9\].
+The Chinese officials claimed that that the transcripts demonstrated that the woman was politically active - sufficient for an arrest in Chinese-controlled Tibet \[TCL1\], \[O8\], \[O9\].

-Given China's extensive infiltration of Tibetans, it is possible that the transcipts referred to above came from a direct compromise of the woman's computer or cell phone (as we will see below \[O9\]).
+Given China's extensive infiltration of Tibetans, it is possible that the transcripts came from a direct compromise of the woman's computer or cell phone (as we will see below \[O9\]).
-Recorded incidents of electronic compromise of Tibetan nationals outside of Tibet by China go atleast as far back as 2007 \[SANS1\].
+Recorded incidents of electronic compromise of Tibetan nationals outside of Tibet by China go at least as far back as 2007 \[SANS1\].

 ### Social engineering and email attachments with malware
 Chinese social engineering techniques have evolved alongside newsworthy developments in the Tibetan diaspora.
-In 2007, the Chinese attackers relied on creating cognitive disonance to get Tibetan to click on malware-laced attachments.
+In 2007, the Chinese attackers created cognitive dissonance to get Tibetan to click on malware-laced attachments.
-The attackers created email messages and matching document attachments attributed to well known Tibetan personalities.
+The attackers created email messages and matching document attachments attributed to well-known Tibetan personalities.
-However, the messages and documents contradicted the reader's prior belief about the well known personalites' views.
+However, the messages and documents contradicted the reader's prior belief about the well-known personality's views.
-The result, in many cases, was that the reader clicked on the attachment out of curiosity, allowing the attacker into their computer \[SANS1\].
+The result was that the reader clicked on the attachment out of curiosity, allowing the attacker into their computer \[SANS1\].

 In 2012, Chinese attackers booby-trapped genuine posts and articles on protest self-immolations among Tibetans in Tibet as the vehicle to deliver malware to Tibetan readers \[TCL2\].
 In the same year, the attackers also booby-trapped articles on the European parliament's concern for human rights in Tibet to deliver malware to a targetted list of Tibetan activists \[TCL3\].